thomashirtz/noisy-networks/README.md

 <!-- This is commented out. -->
 # noisy-networks

-This repository provide a minimal implementation of the [Noisy Networks for Exploration](https://arxiv.org/pdf/1706.10295.pdf) using Pytorch.
-The actual implementation of this network is avalaible on my [reinforcement-learning](https://github.com/thomashirtz/reinforcement-learning) github repository.
+This repository provide a minimal implementation of the paper [[Noisy Networks for Exploration]](https://arxiv.org/pdf/1706.10295.pdf) using Pytorch.
+Actual utilization of this network on reinforcement learning algorithms are avalaible on my [[reinforcement-learning]](https://github.com/thomashirtz/reinforcement-learning) github repository.

 ## Principle
 The noisy layers are similar to linear layer, but a noise that can be tuned with "sigma" parameters is added.

 <img src="https://render.githubusercontent.com/render/math?math=\Large y=w x%2Bb">

-become:
+Become:

 <img src="https://render.githubusercontent.com/render/math?math=\Large y=\left(\mu^{w}%2B\sigma^{w} \odot \varepsilon^{w}\right) x %2B \mu^{b}%2B\sigma^{b} \odot \varepsilon^{b}">